mvolkmann/blog/src/rust.md

 ## <a name="traits">Traits</a>

 A trait describes an interface that any type can implement.
-Often they are implemented for struts, but they can also be implemented for other types like tuples and even for primitive types like `bool`.
+Often they are implemented for structs, but they can also be implemented for other types like tuples and even for primitive types like `bool`.